CS179-14-2014-2015/HW03/README.md

 After getting it to run, you may add more stuff to it.

 ---
+HOW TO MAKE MAIN.CPP COMPILE IN WINDOWS VISUAL STUDIO 2010:

 1. Download SDL2-devel-2.0.3-VC.zip in the development library section in http://libsdl.org/download-2.0.php